Joel Augustus Rogers

-Joel Augustus Rogers (September 6, 1880 – March 26, 1966) was a Jamaican-American author, journalist, and historian who focused on the history of Africa; as well as the African diaspora.
+Joel Augustus Rogers (September 6, 1880 – March 26, 1966) was a Jamaican-American author, journalist, and amateur historian who focused on the history of Africa; as well as the African diaspora.
 After settling in the United States in 1906, he lived in Chicago and then New York City.
 He became interested in the history of African Americans in the United States.
 His research spanned the academic fields of history, sociology and anthropology.
 He challenged prevailing ideas about scientific racism and the social construction of race, demonstrated the connections between civilizations, and traced achievements of ethnic Africans, including some with mixed European ancestry.
 He was one of the earliest popularizers of African and African-American history in the 20th century.
 His book World's Great Men of Color was recognized by John Henrik Clarke as being his greatest achievement.

 Biography

-Joel Augustus Rogers was born September 6, 1880 in Negril, Jamaica.
+Joel Augustus Rogers was born September 6, 1880, in Negril, Jamaica.
 One of eleven children, he was the son of mixed-race parents who were a minister and schoolteacher.
 His parents could afford to give Rogers and his ten siblings only a rudimentary education, but stressed the importance of learning.
 Rogers claimed to have had a "good basic education".